OpenVisualCloud/Immersive-Video-Sample/src/doc/Immersive_Video_Getting_Started_Guide.md

 ```

 # Quick Run
-To run sample test, Ngnix server should be installed in server side. please refer to [ngnix setup](ngnix_setup.md).
+To run sample test, Ngnix server should be installed in server side. please refer to the example in [ngnix setup](ngnix_setup.md).

 ## Server Side